grimme-lab/xtb_docs/source/crestcmd.rst

     * - Flag
       - Description
     * -  ``--compare <FILE1> <FILE2>``
       - Compare two ensembles *<FILE1>* and *<FILE2>*.
 Both ensembles must have the same order of atoms of the molecule and should contain rotamers (e.g. ``crest_rotamers.xyz``).
-Furthermore the structures should have energies in the same magnitude, or relative energies as the comment in the ensemble file.
+Furthermore, the structures should have energies in the same magnitude, or relative energies as the comment in the ensemble file.

 .. list-table::
     :widths: 30 100